Boswell's fourth field goal propels Steelers past Colts

 Rudolph threw a touchdown pass to Vance McDonald, and Minkah Fitzpatrick returned an interception 96 yards for a touchdown for Pittsburgh (4-4), which played without starting running back James Conner (shoulder).
 Brian Hoyer, who stepped in when starting quarterback Jacoby Brissett left in the second quarter because of a knee injury, passed for 168 yards, with scoring passes to Jack Doyle, Zach Pascal and Chester Rogers for the Colts (5-3), who played without top receiver T.Y.
 Hilton (calf).

 The teams traded field goals in the first quarter -- Vinatieri's 25-yarder for a 3-0 Indianapolis lead after Kenny Moore intercepted Rudolph; and Boswell's tying 21-yarder.
 Brissett left the game with 12:41 left in the second quarter.
 On an incomplete pass play, Pittsburgh's Cam Heyward knocked Indianapolis lineman Quenton Nelson into the quarterback.
-Hoyer completed that drive with a 6-yard touchdown pass to Doyle for a 10-3 Colts' lead.
+Hoyer completed that drive with an 11-yard touchdown pass to Doyle for a 10-3 Colts lead.

 Fitzpatrick stepped in front of a Hoyer pass toward the end zone for Doyle and returned the pick 96 yards for a tying touchdown with 2:21 left in the half.
-Hoyer threw a 14-yard scoring pass to Zach Pascal.
-Heyward blocked Vinatieri's extra point kick, leaving it 16-10.
+Hoyer threw a 14-yard scoring pass to Pascal with 42 seconds left in the half.
+Heyward blocked Vinatieri's extra-point attempt, leaving it 16-10.

 The Steelers got a 51-yard field goal by Boswell as the first half expired to cut it to 16-13.
 In the third quarter, Rudolph led an 11-play, 54-yard drive that concluded with his 7-yard touchdown pass to McDonald for a 20-16 lead.

-Justin Houston sacked Rudolph in the end zone and knocked the ball loose.
+Late in the third quarter, Justin Houston sacked Rudolph in the end zone and knocked the ball loose.
 Alejandro Villanueva recovered it for the Steelers, giving Indianapolis a safety and making it 20-18.
-The Colts turned the ball over on the free kick, leading to Boswell's 33-yard field goal on the first play of the fourth quarter, upping the lead to 23-18.
+The Colts turned the ball over on the ensuing free kick, leading to Boswell's 33-yard field goal on the first play of the fourth quarter, upping the lead to 23-18.

 Hoyer hit Rogers for a 4-yard score at 8:43 of the third for a 24-23 lead.
 A two-point conversation pass failed.
 Brissett was 4-of-5 passing for 59 yards before leaving.